sdiehl/wiwinwlh/tutorial.md

 between True and False at the type level.
 A proposition taking a value to a Bool takes any information given and destroys it.
-To reason about the behavior we have to trace the provenance of the proposition we're getting the boolean answer from, and this introduces whole slew of possibilities for misinterpretation.
+To reason about the behavior we have to trace the provenance of the proposition we're getting the boolean answer from, and this introduces a whole slew of possibilities for misinterpretation.
 In the worst case, the only way to reason about safe and unsafe use of a function is by trusting that a predicate's lexical name reflects its provenance!